Falling for Jersey

 Even though my main focus for my stay in Jersey was the Durrell Wildlife Park I am beyond thrilled that I decided to stay a couple of extra days in the capital city of St. Helier.
 Though to be honest, I could have used a few more.
 Upon arriving in St. Helier, after a picturesque bus ride from the Wildlife Park, from the north side of the island down to the south coast, I was struck by its crisp sea air, colourful buildings and the smiles on everyone’s faces.

-After taking a wrong turn on the way to my B&B and ending up in an industrial area a gentlemen sitting in his car for lunch and enjoying the sea view asked if I needed help.
+After taking a wrong turn on the way to my B&B and ending up in an industrial area a gentleman sitting in his car for lunch and enjoying the sea view asked if I needed help.
 After figuring out where I needed to go he said it would be easier and faster if he gave me a lift and asked if I wanted a lift. – Now I must put a disclaimer in here: I do not condone the use of hitchhiking or getting lifts from strangers as a solo female traveler but sometimes you can trust your gut. – and as I’m sure you’ll surmise from reading this, it went well, no Taken 4 needed.

 But that is only a glimpse of the friendly, kind and helpful people you’ll encounter in Jersey.
 Even the tourists were pleasant, well except for that group of crazed and pushy French school kids.
 That being said don’t expect everyone to speak English, being just off the coast of Normandy there are a lot of French on the island – though they will still try and help and guide you.